 - Marketing & Outreach plan and materials

-In the past, projects have included or could include:
+In the past, projects have included:

 - Writing curriculum for our school-based restorative justice circles

 - Conducting a portion of our Restorative Justice in schools training for school staff, teachers and administrators

 - Working with the Youth Action Committee to engage youth in creating change in their community

 - Creating videos to capture youth voices around making things right in our community

 - Creating training materials for youth and adult trainings

 - Providing testimony and/or make presentations to city and county officials on what youth in Portland need or on the impact of restorative justice

 - Writing articles for our quarterly newsletter or monthly updates